kolkhis/tech-notes/linux/bash/bash_cheatsheet.md

 See `./conditionals_in_bash.md`
 * -a file
     * True if file exists.
+    * Check if file exists.
 * -b file
     * True if file exists and is a block special file.
+    * Check if file exists and is a block special file.
 * -c file
     * True if file exists and is a character special file.
+    * Check if file exists and file is a character special file.
 * -d file
     * True if file exists and is a directory.
+    * Check if directory exists.
 * -e file
     * True if file exists.
+    * Check if file exists.
 * -f file
-    * True if file exists and is a regular file.
+    * True if file exists and file is a regular file.
 * -g file
     * True if file exists and is set-group-id.
 * -h file
     * True if file exists and is a symbolic link.
+    * Check if file exists and file is a symlink.
 * -k file
     * True if file exists and its ``sticky'' bit is set.
+    * Check if file exists and has sticky bit set.

 * -p file
     * True if file exists and is a named pipe (FIFO).
+    * Check if file exists and is a named pipe.
 * -r file
     * True if file exists and is readable.
+    * Check if file exists and is readable.
 * -s file
     * True if file exists and has a size greater than zero.
+    * Check if file exists and is not empty.
 * -t fd
     * True if file descriptor fd is open and refers to a terminal.
 * -u file